 SCADA OCC Workstation will be equipped with four monitors.
 The individual function of each monitor can be described on the following:

-First monitor use as CCTV display image
+First monitor use as Overview of the System

-Second monitor use as Building Control Console
+Second monitor use as Workspace to control and monitor

-Third monitor use as Traction Power Substation Control Console
+Third monitor use as Alarm and CEL

-Fourth monitor use as Archive and Alarm Display.
+Fourth monitor use as CCTV Spot Monitor

-Local Operating Console
+Local Operating Console – Monitor Concept

 SCADA System will also be equipped with SCADA Local Workstation in order for SCADA operator to be able to operate SCADA System at local station.
 SCADA Local workstation will have limitation to only be able to monitor or control all system within correspond station.
 SCADA Local workstation will be equipped with two monitors, which are:

-First Monitor use as Building Control Console
+First Monitor use as Overview of the System.
+In emergency situration it will be used for Alarm and CEL

-Second monitor use as archive and alarm display.
+Second monitor use as Workspace for Control and Monitor

-There will be no monitor that will be use as CCTV display at SCADA Local Workstation, because all CCTV functionality will be cover by CCTV Workstation.
+There will be no monitor that will be use as CCTV display at SCADA Local Workstation.
+Instead, a 3rd monitor will be fitted next to the 2 SCADA monitor which will be Local CCTV client workstation monitor working a CCTV spot monitor.
+This 3rd monitor can also then work for playback when required.

 Video Wall Display